ozeidan9/Blockchain-Ticketing-Platform/README.md

 - **ERC20 Token Implementation**: A standard Ethereum token contract for demonstration and usage.
 - **Foundry Framework**: Utilized for smart contract compilation, deployment, and testing.

-## Getting Started
-These instructions will guide you through setting up the project environment for development and experimentation.

 ### Prerequisites
 - Foundry (Latest Stable Version)
 - Solidity Compiler